-The Purchasing Value, assessed in accordance with clause 4.2.1, determines the Purchasing Practice to be applied to the Shire's purchasing activities.
+The Purchasing Value, assessed in accordance with the defining of the purchase value, determines the Purchasing Practice to be applied to the Shire's purchasing activities.

-Purchase Value Threshold (ex GST) Purchasing Practice Up to \$5000 (ex GST) Seek at least one (1) verbal or written quotation from a suitable supplier.
-From \$5001 and up to \$50,000 (ex GST) Seek at least two (2) verbal or written quotations from suitable suppliers.
+Purchase Value Threshold (ex GST) Purchasing Practice Up to \$5,000 (ex GST) Obtain at least one (1) verbal or written quotation from a suitable supplier in accordance with the Supplier Order of Priority detailed in this policy.
+The purchasing decision is to be evidenced by using the Written/Verbal Quote Form in accordance with the Shire's Record Keeping Plan.
+From \$5,001 and up to \$50,000 (ex GST) Seek at least two (2) verbal or written quotations from suitable suppliers in accordance with the Supplier Order of Priority detailed in this policy.
 If purchasing from a WALGA PSA, CUA or other tender exempt arrangement, a minimum of one (1) written quotation is to be obtained.
-The purchasing decision is to be based upon assessment of the suppliers response to: • a brief outline of the specified requirement for the goods; services or works required; and • Value for Money criteria, not necessarily the lowest price.
-From \$50,001 and up to \$250,000 (ex GST) Seek at least three (3) written responses from suppliers by invitation under a formal Request for Quotation.
-The purchasing decision is to be based upon assessment of the suppliers response to: • a detailed written specification for the goods, services or works required; and • pre-determined selection criteria that assesses all best and sustainable value considerations Over \$25,000 (ex GST) Tender Exempt arrangements (i.e. WALGA PSA, CUA or other tender exemption under F&G Reg.11 (2)) require at least three (3) written responses from suppliers by invitation under a formal Request for Quotation.
+The purchasing decision is to be based upon assessment of the suppliers response to: a brief outline of the specified requirement for the goods; services or works required; and Value for Money criteria, not necessarily the lowest price.

+Purchase Value Threshold (ex GST) Purchasing Practice The purchasing decision is to be evidenced using the Written/Verbal Quote Form retained in accordance with the Shire's Record Keeping Plan.
+From \$50,001 and up to Seek at least three (3) written responses from suppliers by invitation under a formal Request for Quotation in accordance with the Supplier Order of Priority detailed in the policy. \$250,000 (ex GST) If purchasing from a WALGA PSA, CUA or other tender exempt arrangement, a minimum of one (1) written quotation is to be obtained.
+The purchasing decision is to be based upon assessment of the suppliers response to: a detailed written specification for the goods, services or works required; and pre-determined selection criteria that assesses all best and sustainable value considerations.
+The procurement decision is to be evidenced using the Evaluation Report template retained in accordance with the Shire's Record Keeping Plan.
+Over \$250,000 (ex GST) Tender Exempt arrangements (i.e. WALGA PSA, CUA or other tender exemption under F&G Reg.11(2)) require at least three (3) written responses from suppliers by invitation under a formal Request for Quotation in accordance with the Supplier Order of Priority detailed in clause 1.4.2(1).
 OR Public Tender undertaken in accordance with the Local Government Act 1995 and relevant Shire Policy and procedures.
-The Tender Exempt or Public Tender purchasing decision is to be based on the suppliers response to: • A detailed specification; and
+The Tender Exempt or Public Tender purchasing decision is to be based on the suppliers response to: A detailed specification; and Pre-determined selection criteria that assesses all best and sustainable value considerations.
+The purchasing decision is to be evidenced using the Evaluation Report template retained in accordance with the Shire's Record Keeping Plan.
+Emergency Purchases (Within Budget) Where goods or services are required for an emergency response and are within scope of an established Panel of Pre-qualified Supplier or existing contract, the emergency supply must be obtained from the Panel or existing contract using relevant unallocated budgeted funds. see below If there is no existing Panel or contract, then the Supplier Order of Priority will apply wherever practicable.
+However, where due to the urgency of the situation; a contracted or tender exempt supplier is unable to provide the emergency supply OR compliance with this Purchasing Policy would cause unreasonable delay, the supply may be obtained from any supplier capable of providing the emergency supply.
+However, an emergency supply is only to